Community Supported Small Grants Program Guidelines

 When will I find out if my application was successful or unsuccessful?

-Please note: never, under any circumstances are funds to be given directly to the client and any unspent funds must be returned to the Walter & Eliza Hall Trust.
+Please note: never, under any circumstances, are funds to be given directly to the patient and any unspent funds must be returned to the Walter & Eliza Hall Trust.

 What happens after I apply?